|

 TERMS.

-Throughout these bye-laws the expression “the Sanitary Authority " means the
+expression “the Sanitary Authority " means the Mayor, Aldermen, and Burgesses of

-Mayor, Aldermen, and Burgesses of the Borough of Blackpool, acting by the
+the Borough of Blackpool, acting by the Council as the Urban Sanitary Authority,

-Council as the Urban Sanitary Authority, and the expression " the District "
+and the expression " the District " means the Borough of

-fixing the stands of bathing machines on the seashore or strand, and the limits
+machines on the seashore or strand, and the limits within which persons of each

-within which persons of each sex shall be set down for bathing; and which
+sex shall be set down for bathing; and which persons shall

 Bathing Machines at Blackpool in the 1890s.